flo-mic/secure-proxy/README.md

 - Let's Encrypt support
 - Modern web application firewall with ModSecurity and OWASP Core Rule Set
 - CalmAV Virus, Trojan and Maleware scanner for all uploaded files
-- Improved ClamAA signatures to protect web applications like PHP pages
+- Improved ClamAV signatures to protect web applications like PHP pages
+- Automatic file system scan once a week to detect malicious files
 - Anti DDOS enabled
 - Automatic ban by strange behavior of clients
 - Prevent SQL and XSS Injection
 - Blocks bad bots, user agents, spam referrer, adware, robots and known bad IP addresses
 - Blocks maleware, ransomeware, click-jacking and click-redirects
 - Blocks known TOR adresses
-- Mailing agent to be informed about attacks and blocking actions
+- Mailing agent to be informed about attacks, virus detection and blocking actions
 - Automatic update of all blocking, and CRS lists
 - HTTP security headers to prevent sniffing, crawler, embedding in other pages and much more
 - TLS hardening for modern security